 Y-DNA Group D. The Thomas Winn of Clark Co.
 KY Group is comprised of descendants of Thomas Winn (c1737-1792) of Clark Co.
 Kentucky.
 Thomas Winn received a land grant in 1785 for 400 acres on Stoners Fork in Fayette Co.
 KY.
 This land was in Clark County after the county division.
 Thomas Winn died intestate, 1792.
 A lawsuit over Thomas's estate settlement, filed 1818 Clark Co., KY, identified his children as William Winn of Ohio, John Winn & Thomas Winn of Missouri, Daniel Winn, James Winn, and several daughters.
 Descendants migrated to Clermont Co.
 OH and also to Boone and Macon Cos.
 MO.
 This group's predicted haplogroup is R-M269.
-Haplogroup testing is recommended for this group.
+Additional testing to confirm haplogroup is recommended for this group.

 Y-DNA Group F. The Dr. Thomas Wynne Group is a Welsh-origin surname group, comprised of descendants of Dr. Thomas Wynne (1627-1692), Welsh immigrant to Philadelphia, Pennsylvania, in 1682 with William Penn.
 He was William Penn's personal physician.
 Dr. Thomas Wynne was the son of Thomas ap John ap Rhys Wynne of Ysceifiog, Flintshire, Wales.
 Thomas Wynne married first, Martha Buttall and second, Elizabeth Rowden.
 His stone home "Wynnestay" was built 1689 and is known as Philadelphia's oldest existing private residence.
 Thomas Wynne and Martha Buttall had one son, Jonathan Wynne, whose descendants resided at Wynnestay for almost two hundred years.
 Jonathan Wynne's descendants have tested with Winn Surname Project.
 Group F has tested positive for the M253 Scandinavian Branch with ancient origin in Chalcolithic Europe.
 This group's confirmed haplogroup is I-M253 > A6756 > A6760 > BY166463.

 Y-DNA Group K. The Winn/Puleston group is a Welsh-origin surname group.
-Within Group K, there are six subgroups identified by six Colonial-Era Winn ancestors, which Y-DNA testing has determined to be one group sharing one common paternal Welsh Winn/Wynn ancestor.
+Within Group K, there are six subgroups identified by six Colonial-Era Winn ancestors, which Y-DNA testing has determined to be one group sharing one common paternal ancestor.
 Descendants of all six subgroups have tested with Winn Surname Project.
 The subgroups are as follows:

 (K2) Daniel Winn (1715-1789) m.
 Sarah; resided Prince George & Lunenburg Counties, Virginia.
 Sons were Joseph, Thomas, John, Alexander, Elisha, Orsamus, William, James, and Galanus Winn.

 (K3) John Winn Sr. (1719-1795) m.
-Anne Stone; resided Lunenburg County, Virginia.
+Anne Stone; settled in Brunswick County, Virginia, 1740, on land which fell in Lunenburg County after Brunswick County was divided in 1747.
 Sons were John, Peter, Littleberry, and Mourning Winn.

 (K4) Col. Thomas Winn Sr. (1720-1781) m1.
 Elizabeth Banister and m2.
 Sarah; resided Hanover & Lunenburg Counties, Virginia.
 Sons were John, Thomas, William, Richard, Banister, Edmund, and Washington Winn.

 (K5) Richard Winn (1701-1750) m.
-Phebe Pledger; resided Middlesex, Hanover & Amelia Counties, Virginia.
-They had one son, John Winn (c1730-1780), Burgess of Amelia County and Delegate for Amelia County at the Fifth Virginia Convention of 1776.
+Phebe Pledger; resided Middlesex & Hanover Counties, Virginia, and was a landowner in Amelia County, Virginia.
+They had one son, John Winn (c1730-1780), who served as administer of his father's estate in Hanover & Amelia Counties.
+John Winn served as Burgess of Amelia County and Delegate for Amelia County at the Fifth Virginia Convention of 1776.

-Of those listed above, (K5) Richard Winn and (K6) John Winn were sons of Richard Winn (b. c1672) of Middlesex County, Virginia, m1.
+(K6) John Winn (1705-1789) m1.
+Elizabeth and m2.
+Mary Pledger; resided Middlesex & Hanover Counties, Virginia.
+Sons were Richard, Hezekiah, John, Thomas, and Peter Winn.
+Notable descendants include grandson, John Winn (1782-1837), member of Central College Donors and Founders to the University of Virginia Commissioners.
+His Belmont plantation in Charlottesville neighbored Thomas Jefferson's Monticello.
+Of the six Colonial-Era ancestors listed above, (K5) Richard Winn and (K6) John Winn were sons of Richard Winn (b. c1672) of Middlesex County, Virginia, m1.
 Sarah, and m2.
 Ann Cocke.
 Births of both sons (Richard in 1701, & John in 1705) were recorded in the Parish Register of Christ Church, Middlesex County, Virginia.
 John Winn (b.
 1705) also stated his age in his 1754 deposition, Johnson vs. Martin, Amelia Co.
 VA, saying that he, John Winn of Hanover County, was then 48 years old and knew John Johnson 26 years ago in Hanover County when he lived on a tract joining to Johnson, which was formerly owned by Michael Holland (John Winn was born 1705 by the Gregorian Calendar, or 1706 by the Julian Calendar adopted 1752 in Virginia).

-Y-DNA Group Q. The Edward Winn of Woburn, Middlesex Co.
-Massachusetts, Group is an English-origin surname group.
-Edward Winn (c1605-1682), carpenter, was hired in Broughton Gifford Parish, Wiltshire, England, and transported with his wife and children to New England by Barnabas Davis about 1639.
+Y-DNA Group Q. This group is comprised of descendants of Edward Winn of Woburn, Middlesex County, Massachusetts.
+This is an English-origin surname group.
+Edward Winn (c1605-1682), "carpenter," was hired in Broughton Gifford Parish, Wiltshire, England, and transported with his wife and children to New England by Barnabas Davis about 1639.
 In 1640, Edward Winn was one of 32 signatories establishing the town of Woburn, Middlesex County, Massachusetts.
 He resided at Woburn until his death in 1682.
 His children were as follows: two daughters, Ann Winn (m.
 Moses Cleveland) and Elizabeth Winn (m.
 George Polly); and two sons, Joseph Winn and Increase Winn.
 Increase Winn, born 1641, was the first recorded birth in Woburn.
 This group has tested positive for the L21 Atlantic-Celtic Branch.
 This Winn group's confirmed haplogroup is R-M269 > P312 > L21.

 Y-DNA Group SA.
 The Samuel Gwinn Group is comprised of descendants of Samuel Gwinn (1751-1839), Augusta County, Virginia.
-This group has tested positive for the L21 Atlantic-Celtic Branch and M222 Northwest Modal Haplotype, which is of Irish origin.
-This group's confirmed haplogroup is R-M269 > P312 > L21 > M222 > FGC23742 > FGC52024.
+This group has tested positive for the L21 Atlantic-Celtic Branch and M222 Northwest Modal Haplotype, the latter of which is of Irish origin.
+This group's confirmed haplogroup is R-M269 > P312 > L21 > DF49 > M222 > FGC23742 > FGC52024.
 This group has a McGowen Y-DNA match at haplogroup branch R-FGC23742.

 Y-DNA Group SC.
-The Queen/Quinn Group is comprised of descendants of Queen and Quinn surname.
-This group has tested positive for the L21 Atlantic-Celtic Branch and M222 Northwest Modal Haplotype, which is of Irish origin.
-The Queen group's confirmed haplogroup is R-M269 > P312 > L21 > M222 > S658 > FGC16740 > BY62083 > BY104994.
-This group has Quinn Y-DNA matches at haplogroup branch R-BY62083.
+The Queen Group is comprised of descendants of John Queen (1755-1842), Loudoun County, Virginia.
+This group has tested positive for the L21 Atlantic-Celtic Branch and M222 Northwest Modal Haplotype, the latter of which is of Irish origin.
+The Queen group's confirmed haplogroup is R-M269 > P312 > L21 > DF49 > M222 > S658 > FGC16740 > BY62083 > BY104994.
+This group has Quinn & Gwin Y-DNA matches at haplogroup branch R-BY62083.

 *John Winn Sr. (c1720-1781) and his son, Joseph Winn, of Dorchester County, South Carolina.
 Both relocated to Liberty County, Georgia, in 1754 and were among the founding members of Midway Church in Liberty County.